 An air pollution source can be a specific piece of equipment, a business, a government agency, or any other entity that creates air pollution.
-CARB is primarily responsible for enforcement of rules applying to trucks, buses, and other mobile sources, while South Coast AQMD is primarily responsible for enforcement on facilities (e.g., stationary sources).
+CARB is primarily responsible for enforcement of trucks, buses, and other mobile sources, while South Coast AQMD is primarily responsible for enforcement on facilities (i.e. stationary sources).
+Table 4-1 provides an overview of the agencies' regulatory authorities.

-&lt;sup>1 More information about penalties is provided in the Appendix.
+&lt;sup>1 More information about penalties is provided in Appendix.